abhizaik/phishing-detection/README.md

 ## 🤝 Contributing

-Bug reports and feature ideas are welcome in GitHub Issues or Discussions.
+Contributions are always welcome, whether it’s bug reports, feature ideas, or pull requests.

+### Submitting ideas or issues
+- Use [GitHub Issues](https://github.com/abhizaik/phishing-detection/issues) to report bugs or suggest features.
+- Provide a clear title, detailed description, and steps to reproduce (if reporting a bug).
+- For feature ideas, describe the problem, proposed solution, and any examples.

+### Contributing code
-1. Fork the repo and create a feature branch (for example, `feat/feature-name`).
+1. Fork the repo and create a feature branch (for example, `feat/new-feature`).
 2. Implement your change with tests (`make test-backend`) and keep Go/Svelte code formatted.
 3. Update or add docs in `docs/` if behavior changes.
-4. Open a PR with description
+4. Open a pull request with a clear description.

+For a detailed guide, see the [CONTRIBUTING.md](.github/CONTRIBUTING.md).

 ## 🌍 Community

-If SafeSurf helps you, **leave a star** so others can find it!
+**If this project helped you, give it a star.
+It makes a difference.**

 Feel free to start issues or discussions if you want fixes or new features added.